constcut/cyclicprime/Readme.md

 There is also repo for OEIS sequence generation related to cyclic prime numbers: https://github.com/constcut/cyclicprime-cli/blob/main/cyclicprime.py

-And repo for a digital root: https://github.com/constcut/digitalroot
+Yet a little abadoned :)